olegabu/fabric-starter/README.md

 ```

 After certificates are generated each script starts a `www` docker instance to serve them to other members: the orderer
- will download the certs to create the ledger and other peers will use them to secure communication by TLS.
+ will download the certs to create the ledger and other peers will download to use them to secure communication by TLS.

 Now the orderer can generate genesis block and channel tx files by collecting certs from members.
 On the orderer's host:
 ```bash